25 Sep Report: 97% of business collaboration investments lack strategy

 It’s full of information and advice that will help you make better workplace purchasing decisions.
 And if you have questions about how to create your own business collaboration strategy, please feel free to drop me a line on LinkedIn

-Or to read more on how to connect and collaborate, please read our new report on Communication Services.
+Or to read more on how to connect and collaborate, please read our new guide on Communication Services.